-A Clinical Trial for People who have Received their First Dose of Pfizer or Moderna Covid Vaccine and are awaiting their second dose
+A Clinical Trial for People who have Scheduled their Pfizer or Moderna COVID Vaccine - Including their First or Subsequent Doses

 Led by Philips, BioIntelliSense and University of Colorado Anschutz Medical Campus

 Wearable Diagnostic for Detection of COVID-19 like Infection

 The purpose of this clinical study is to detect the signs and symptoms of early COVID-19 like infection using the FDA-cleared BioSticker™ multi-parameter wearable device.

 Study participation will last eight (8) days.
 During that time period, you will complete this study remotely, from the comfort of your home, and will be asked to complete the following activities:

 • Wear the BioSticker device continuously for 24 hours per day for the duration of the study